 An example of IDA results and a fitted distribution for EDP = 0.01 is shown in Figure 2.5.
 For ease of comparison, the IDAs in this figure were obtained by interpolating the stripes from Figure 2.3.
 But with wise selection of analysis points (Vamvatsikos and Cornell 2004) it is not necessary to perform as many dynamic analyses as were needed to generate Figure 2.3.
 In addition, if one is only interested in a single structural response level y, then Equation 2.10 need only be evaluated at a single EDP value.
 This will further reduce the number of dynamic analyses that need to be performed in order to estimate the mean annual rate of exceeding a given response level.
 This method also avoids the need to treat separately the records that cause collapse.

-Figure 2.5.
-Incremental dynamic analysis curves, and an estimated (lognormal) CDF of $IM{cap}$ given maximum interstory drift ratio = 0.01.
+Fig. 2.5 Incremental dynamic analysis curves, and estimated (lognormal) CDF of $IM{cap}$ given maximum interstory drift ratio = 0.01 amount of effort required is likely not worth any gains that could be achieved for this problem.